 My absolute favourite place is Portobello beach.
 We get the local number 26 bus, and I tend to complain for the entire journey (it takes around 20 minutes from our house).
 I cannot contain myself once we get off the bus: It’s the best, especially when the tide is out – you can walk for miles and miles.
 I do get a bit over-excited and tend to run full pelt towards all the dogs I want to play with, which my humans say is not the best behaviour.

-There’s always heaps of new friends to make and my humans’ favourite coffee stop (the green vintage van) on the promenade also sells dog biscuits, so no excuse for them to not get you a treat.
+There’s always heaps of new friends to make and my humans’ favourite coffee stop, the Little Green Van on the promenade, also sells dog biscuits, so no excuse for them to not get you a treat.
 If your humans fancy a boozy drink, they can stop at the Esplanade (Espy) pub, which is dog-friendly (or ‘dug’-friendly, as they say in Scotland).

 It’s really easy to know which places allow four-legged furries, because they have a red ‘Dug Friendly’ sticker in the window, and often you’ll find a bowl of water outside as well.